reTHINK-project/specs/deployment/ims-deployment.md

     }

 ### The Media Server
 WebRTC-enabled endpoints will use a special WebRTC profile for media which requires the support of DTLS-SRTP and ICE.
 Those features are typically not supportted by MRF in the IMS core so a media server is required to translate from WebRTC media profile to the standard media profile supported by the MRF.

-This also may require transcoding.
+The proposed server for the integration is FreeSWITCH.
+It can also be used for transcoding tasks, for example if the WebRTC leg of the call is established using Opus coded which is not commonly supported by IMS cores.